 Prerequisite: Admission to the Vocational Nursing Program; successful completion of all Semester I & Semester II courses.
-Successful completion of all Semester I and Semester II courses.
 All concurrent VNSG semester courses for initial entry.
 Successful completion of this course within the past two years qualifies for exemption for the vocational nursing reentry student.